 What types of flue spaces are in pallet rack systems?

 Longitudinal Flue space is the clearing or spacing between back-to-back rows of pallet rack.
 In other words, the longitudinal flue space is the space or distance between two back-to-back rows of pallet rack.
 Typically, pallets are loaded too far back on the rack in both back-to-back rows or product becomes dislodged which blocks the flue.
 With proper warehouse rack spacing and flue protection this can be avoided.

 Transverse Flue spaces are known as the space or gaps between the pallet load and the upright frame of the rack.
 Typically, if pallets or boxes are stacked less than 6″ from other pallets they are blocking the transverse flue space.
 The racks upright frame is not considered as open or part of the flue, and therefore requires 3” of open space on both sides of the frame.

 What testing and research has been done on flue spaces in pallet rack systems?

-Within the past decade, the National Fire Protection Association (NFPA13) as well as FM Global started conducting “live fire tests” to determine the safest design for pallet rack storage systems in the event of a warehouse fire.
+Within the past decade, the National Fire Protection Association (NFPA13) as well as FM Global started conducting “live fire tests” to determine the safest design for warehouse rack spacing for storage systems in the event of a warehouse fire.
 Many benefits were found when flue spaces were maintained between the pallets stored on the racks.
 Racking systems with 6” flue spaces between pallets, both in the longitudinal and transverse direction had the following benefits:

 - Property loss reduction through quick activation Early Suppression Fast Response (ESFR) sprinklers